cloudflare/cloudflare-docs/content/cache/reference/etag-headers.md

 - The origin server sends a response compressed using GZIP or Brotli, or an uncompressed response.
 - If the origin server sends a compressed response, the visitor accepts the same compression (GZIP, Brotli), according to the `accept-encoding` header.
-- [Rocket Loader](/speed/optimization/content/rocket-loader/), [Minification](/speed/optimization/content/auto-minify/), and [Email Obfuscation](/waf/tools/scrape-shield/email-address-obfuscation/) features are disabled.
+- [Rocket Loader](/speed/optimization/content/rocket-loader/) and [Email Obfuscation](/waf/tools/scrape-shield/email-address-obfuscation/) features are disabled.

-In all other situations, Cloudflare will either convert strong ETag headers to weak ETag headers or remove the strong ETag (for example, when using Minification).
+In all other situations, Cloudflare will either convert strong ETag headers to weak ETag headers or remove the strong ETag.
 For example, given the following conditions:

 - **Respect Strong ETags** is disabled
 - [Brotli compression](/speed/optimization/content/brotli/) is enabled